syncfusion-content/blazor-docs/blazor/diagram-component/tools.md

 ## Drawing Text Node through the drawing tool

-The Diagram allows you to draw TextNode on the go when you click on the diagram page, enabling us to add text in the preferred location.
+Diagram allows you to create a text Node as soon as you click on the Diagram page.
 The following code illustrates how to draw a text.

 ```cshtml
 @using Syncfusion.Blazor.Diagram